robdodson/robdodson.me/src/posts/joining-voltus.md

 ## What does Voltus do?

-Voltus offers a number of programs to its customers, but it's most well known for its demand response programs.
-Demand response is a clever grid balancing technique that's especially important as grids transition to renewable resources.
+Voltus offers a number of programs to its customers, but it's primarily known for its demand response programs.
+Demand response is a clever grid balancing technique that's especially important as we transition to renewable energy.

 You can think of it like this: When there is more demand (i.e. people using power) than there is supply (power being generated) then a grid operator has two choices—either generate more supply, or reduce demand.